 |Tip: Find out more how our West Coast road trip itinerary looked like and how to rent a car in the US!|

 THE LEGENDARY ROUTE 66 ROAD TRIP

-Since the 20’s of the last century, it was the most important link between Chicago and Los Angeles, mostly thanks to geographical conditions – highway was located mostly in flat terrain, which facilitated truck transport.
+Since the 20’s of the last century, it was the most important link between Chicago and Los Angeles, mostly thanks to geographical conditions – the highway was located mostly in flat terrain, which facilitated truck transport.
 Family-run business followed this high increase in traffic – new gas stations, motels, inns started popping up.
-Some curiosities appeared as well – like accommodation in wigwams or restaurants offering 2 kilo steaks.
+Some curiosities appeared as well – like accommodation in wigwams or restaurants offering 2-kilo steaks.
 All these small things created a one of a kind microcosmos, which made the Mother Road legendary.

 All good things come to an end.
 In the 80’s it turned out that Route 66 didn’t meet the standards for interstates and eventually was replaced by a highway I-40 in 1985.
 As a result, all these roadside businesses became ghost-towns.